xephoid/fractured-fist/FRACTURED-FIST-CAMPAIGN-MODE.md

 - Part 2: Win without using techniques from the opposing path's faction
 - Part 3: Win a final fight that tests your chosen philosophy:
   - If Masters' Circle: Cannot use techniques that add Missteps to opponent
-  - If Neon Dragons: Must add at least 2 Missteps to opponent during the fight
+  - If Uncounted: Must add at least 2 Missteps to opponent during the fight

 ---